YonaniCodes/todo-dapp/README.md

 Open the http://localhost:3000/

-Thanks Incase you fac any depeendency problem please reachout to me!
+Thanks Incase you found any dependency problem please reach out to me!

 ## Usage Instructions